* Kerry and Lavrov to meet in Paris

 The U.S. president will stay away from a G8 summit scheduled for Sochi, Russia, in June unless there is a Russian reversal in the Ukraine crisis, the official added.

 At his first news conference since the crisis began, Putin said on Tuesday that Russia reserved the right to use all options to protect compatriots who were living in “terror” in Ukraine but that force was not needed for now.

-French President Francois Hollande raised the possibility of sanctions if Putin does not step back and accept mediation, taking a tougher public line than Merkel, who has avoided talk of sanctions so far.
+France’s Hollande became the latest Western leader to raise the possibility of sanctions if Putin does not step back and accept mediation.
+He set out a tougher public line than Merkel, who has avoided talk of sanctions so far.

 A senior U.S. official said Washington was ready to impose sanctions in days rather than weeks.

 Canadian Prime Minister Stephen Harper said after speaking to Obama at the weekend that the Group of Seven leading industrialised nations were considering meeting in the near future, a move that would pointedly exclude Russia.
 The G7 became the G8 in 1998 when Russia was formally included.

 Kerry, on his first visit to Kiev since the overthrow of Yanukovich, accused Moscow on Tuesday of seeking a pretext to invade more of the country.

 He said the United States was not seeking a confrontation and would prefer to see the situation managed through international institutions such as the Organisation for Security and Cooperation in Europe (OSCE).